Anna Maria Zwanziger

 Anna Margaretha Zwanziger (7 August 1760 – 17 September 1811) was a German serial killer.
 She used arsenic, which she referred to as "her truest friend".

-From 1801 until 1811, Zwanziger was employed as a housekeeper at the home of several judges in Germany.
+From 1801 to 1811, Zwanziger was employed as a housekeeper at the home of several judges in Germany.
 She would poison her employers with arsenic, and then nurse them back to health to gain their favour.
-She poisoned three people and attempted to poison several others She killed four people, one of whom was a baby.
+She poisoned three people and attempted to poison several others.
+She killed four people, one of whom was a baby.

 Zwanziger was judged guilty of murder and sentenced to death.
 Before she was beheaded, she said it was probably a good thing she was to be executed, as she did not think she would be able to stop.

-Wilkie Collins referenced her in his 1880 thriller “Jezebel’s Daughter”.
+Wilkie Collins referenced her in his 1880 thriller Jezebel's Daughter.